Azure/autorest/src/vscode-autorest/README.md

 Please feel free to visit our [github](https://aka.ms/autorest) repository and file issues for bugs, suggestions or even help contribute!

+# License

+This extension is licensed under the MIT License.
+Please see the third-party notices file for details on the third-party binaries that we include with releases of this project.

 ### Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.